Spin Liquid Landscapes in the Kagome Lattice: A Variational Monte Carlo Study of the Chiral Heisenberg Model and Experimental Signatures

 We also explored the microscopic origin of the magnetoelectric coupling.
 A finite scalar chirality emerges in a third-order hopping process in a Mott insulator when a finite flux threads through a triangle and couples via the Peierls phase to the charges \cite{Motrunich_PhysRevB.73.155115}.
-Similarly, asymmetrical $\langle \mathbf{S}_i \cdot \mathbf{S}_j \rangle$ expectation values on the bonds of triangles lead to charge imbalance and electric polarization within the kagome plane \cite{Bulaevskii_PhysRevB.78.024402}.
-We performed exact diagonalization calculations on a small, 12-site cluster to assess whether these mechanisms can reproduce the phenomenological responses.
-Rotating the in-plane electric field, we only found a varying total scalar chirality, with $\mathbf{M}=0$.
-To account for finite $P_z$ and $\mathbf{M}$, one must consider the spin-orbit coupling that leads to the spin-current mechanism~\cite{Katsura_PhysRevLett.95.057205, Sergienko_PhysRevB.73.094434}, the Dzyaloshinskii-Moriya interaction and the Kitaev-like anisotropies~\cite{Itamar_PhysRevB.89.014414, Morita_PhysRevB.98.134437}.
+Similarly, asymmetries in the bond expectation values $\langle \mathbf{S}_i \cdot \mathbf{S}_j \rangle$ induce charge imbalance and electric polarization within the kagome plane \cite{Bulaevskii_PhysRevB.78.024402}.
+To investigate whether these mechanisms capture the phenomenological responses, we performed exact diagonalization on a small 12-site cluster.
+Upon rotating an in-plane electric field, we found a varying total scalar chirality but no induced magnetization.
+Thus, to obtain finite $P_z$ and magnetization $\mathbf{M}$, it becomes necessary to include spin-orbit coupling effects such as the spin-current mechanism~\cite{Katsura_PhysRevLett.95.057205, Sergienko_PhysRevB.73.094434}, Dzyaloshinskii-Moriya interaction and Kitaev-like anisotropies~\cite{Itamar_PhysRevB.89.014414, Morita_PhysRevB.98.134437}.